-CUSOM believes strong academic counseling should provide students with excellent longitudinal guidance and support starting during the prematriculation phase and continuing through graduation.
-CUSOM's comprehensive academic counseling process includes a series of academic transition support activities, mentorship from assigned academic advisors, standardized exam preparation, training and allocation of peer-tutors, as well as individual and group learning workshops through its Academic Center of Excellence (CUSOM ACE).
+CUSOM believes in strong academic counseling and provides students with excellent longitudinal guidance and support starting during the prematriculation phase and continuing through graduation.
+This comprehensive academic counseling process includes a series of academic transition support activities, mentorship from assigned academic advisors, training and allocation of Peer Learning Partners, as well as individual support and group learning enrichment workshops through its Academic Center of Excellence (CUSOM ACE).